open-telemetry/oteps/text/trace/0189-instrumentation-layers-suppression.md

 - backends don't always support nested CLIENT spans (extra hints needed for Application Map to show outbound connection)
 - users may prefer to reduce verbosity and costs by suppressing spans of same kind

-So two strategies should be supported:
+So following strategies should be supported:

 - suppress all nested of same kind
 - suppress all nested of same kind + convention (default?)
+- suppress none (mostly for debugging instrumentation code and internal observability)

 ### Implementation